jspooons/Particle-Based-COVID19-Simulator/README.md

 - taskID - Slurm scheduler task id

 # Note:
+- Results folder contains all of the results for each experiment
+- Jupyter nodebooks in each Results/ExperimentX file, which analyse all of the graphs and tables

 Citation of the original paper that is being extended:
 ```
 @ARTICLE{9372866,